mlfoundations/open_lm/eval/README.md

 python eval/eval_openlm_ckpt_helm.py --model open_lm_1b --positional-embedding-type head_rotary --checkpoint /mmfs1/home/rx31/projects/open_lm/open_lm_1b.pt --experiment default
 ```
 To evaluate a 1b or 11m model.
+Don't forget to add flags such as `--qk-norm`

 There are ways to better use multi-gpu, such as there's a built-in slurm runner.
 To use that, you need to change
 `https://github.com/ruixin31/helm/blob/a6a0cc8667d7e46e4b7a5a609de9d62652a221d4/src/helm/benchmark/slurm_runner.py#L257-L284`, as well as uncomment